elPatrixF/VideoShrinker/README.md

    If your video is in a different format the context menu option might not show up, but ffmpeg can decode from a huge variety of video formats.
 The output format will be MP4.
 You *can* change it by pressing "E" but it's not recommended, as H.264 is not compatible with all formats (like WEBM for example).
+   Alternately, if the Shrink Video option is not showing up due to the file being on a more obscure file extension (but still supported by ffmpeg) you can use the "Send to" context menu option on any file format.

 > Q: How do I uninstall this program?